• Skip to primary navigation

 Of course, this means that the apples run the risk of turning brown.
 This happens when cut apples meet oxygen and the fruit begins to oxidize.
 It is perfectly safe to eat, but not very pretty.
 Luckily, there’s a trick to avoid brown apple slices!

-First, peel the apples.
-Then thinly slice them.
-Place them in a large bowl with ¼ cup fresh lemon juice and toss to coat.
+Place sliced apples in a large bowl with ¼ cup fresh lemon juice and toss to coat.
 Cover tightly with plastic wrap and refrigerate overnight.
 Voila!
 No more brown apples!

 A side shot of a corner piece of a glazed apple slice with a bite taken out of it on a piece of parchment paper.